project-draco/cms_runner/README.md

 library has been originally developed by Prof. Márcio Barros, and it is available as a [supporting material](https://www.uniriotec.br/~marcio.barros/multiobjective/) for the paper "Evaluating Modularization Quality as an Extra Objective in Multiobjective Software Module Clustering".
-Nothe, here we are using a maven version of this library, available in a [different repository](https://github.com/project-draco/cms)
+Note, here we are using a maven version of this library, available in a [different repository](https://github.com/project-draco/cms)